MaccKOT/GW2-gem-price-noitifier/README.md

 "39.40" -  price in gold for 100 gems, you looking for.
 Check [this site](https://www.gw2tp.com/gems) for gold-gems exchange to choose a favourable exchange rate for you

-## Usage in Windows sheduler
+## Usage in sheduler

+You can use the task scheduler (cron or Windows Scheduler) in your operating system to run the utility from command line.

-docs picture
+windows scheduler picture

 ## TODO